rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 :::

-### 5. Redirect DNS to the New Cluster
+### 5. Redirect Traffic to the New Cluster

-After migration completes, make sure to update your DNS records so that traffic is routed to the cluster's new address.
-Instructions for how to do this depend on your specific environment, and how your DNS was initially set up.
+After migration completes, update your DNS records and any load balancers, so that traffic is routed correctly to the migrated cluster.
+Remember that you must use the same hostname that was set as the server URL in the original cluster.

+Full instructions on how to redirect traffic to the migrated cluster differ based on your specific environment.
 Refer to your hosting provider's documentation for more details.